-European lawyer, or by a lawyer in a country of the European Union other than Scotland, these to those who instruct them.
+Guide.
+If instructions are given by a registered European lawyer, or by a lawyer in a as to those who instruct them.
 They cannot in law, and do not, enter into any contractual relationship with those who instruct them or with their clients, and nothing in these terms should be taken to suggest otherwise.